Welcome

 Persons wishing to stand for committee must be RSCDS and branch members (see Here for more details), and are requested to make themselves known to the secretary at the earliest opportunity by email or phone.

-The 2022 - 2023 Committee is as follows:
+The 2024 - 2025 Committee is as follows:

-- Hon.
-President: Barbara H.
+- Chairman: Barbara H.

 - Hon.
 Life Vice-Presidents: Joan and Val